 VI.
 Hazard Correction

 Hazards not able to be addressed by the employee must be reported; and management must ensure serious hazards are corrected immediately.
-Report to EHS serious hazards that cannot be immediately abated.
+Report to EHS hotline 1-800-386-9639 serious hazards that cannot be immediately abated.
 Secure the area and keep people away from the hazard by posting signs or assigning someone to warn of the hazards until assistance arrives.
 A WOW Ticket should be submitted for non-serious building related hazards.

 VII.
 Training